Updated: Mar 18

 For example, your front ankle goes into eversion and a slight plantar flexion and the back ankle into inversion and slight dorsiflexion.

-The front hip is in flexion, abduction and externally rotates, whereas the back hip is in extension, abduction and internal rotation.
+The front hip is flexion, abduction and externally rotates, whereas the back hip is in extension, abduction and internal rotation.

-More experienced practitioners will be able to lengthen the spine fully (Uddyana Bandha) and use Mula Bandha (Ha Mula Bandha), while spine rotates.
+More experienced practitioners will be able to lengthen the spine fully (Uddyana Bandha) and use Mula Bandha (Ha Mula Bandha) while the spine rotates.
 The middle back slightly presses in as you lengthen the front of the body.
 You turn the spine from the navel so that the neck is just an extension.

 Shoulders, Elbows and Wrists: